Arthur Boyars

 Arthur Boyars (28 May 1925 – 6 August 2017) was a British poet and musicologist, who was also a translator and critic, literary editor and publisher.

 His Poems were published in 1944 by Fortune Press.
-He started the small magazine Mandrake in 1946 with John Wain while at Wadham College, Oxford, subtitled "An Oxford Review"; it was published until 1957.
+Boyars started the small magazine Mandrake in 1945 with John Wain while at Wadham College, Oxford, subtitled "An Oxford Review"; it was published until 1957.
 Boyars was editor of Oxford Poetry in 1948.
 He is known also as a translator of Russian poetry.
 He became the second husband of Marion Lobbenberg, who formed a partnership with John Calder in the publishing house Calder & Boyars.
 Boyars's name is associated with the Russian poet Yevgeny Yevtushenko.
-In 2011 Boyars published a limited edition of his own poetry, Dictations: Selected Poems 1940–2009, which was described by the critic Alberto Manguel as "Dantesque".
+In 2011, Boyars published a limited edition of his own poetry, Dictations: Selected Poems 1940–2009, which was described by the critic Alberto Manguel as "Dantesque".